C. Rajagopalachari: Early life

 A weak and sickly child, Rajagopalachari was a constant worry to his parents who feared that he might not live long.
-As a young child, he was admitted to a village school in Thorapalli then at the age of five moved with his family to Hosur where Rajagopalachari enrolled at Hosur R.V.Government Boys Higher Secondary School.
+As a young child, he was admitted to a village school in Thorapalli then at the age of five moved with his family to Hosur where Rajagopalachari enrolled at R. V. Government Boys Higher Secondary School.
 He passed his matriculation examinations in 1891 and graduated in arts from Central College, Bangalore in 1894.
-Rajagopalachari also studied law at the Presidency College, Madras, from where he graduated in 1897.
+Rajagopalachari graduated in law from Presidency College, Madras in 1897.